Lawsuit says Tennessee’s US House and state Senate maps discriminate against communities of color

 Mitchell Brown of the Lawyers’ Committee said the choice not to file the Tennessee lawsuit earlier helped in part because the attorneys were able to see the results of 2022 elections, during which Black and brown voters’ candidates of choice lost by big margins.
 That includes Odessa Kelly, a Black Democrat defeated by Rep. Green in one congressional race.

-Republican legislative leaders in Tennessee have said population shifts elsewhere in the growing state and significant growth in and around Nashville justified dividing the city up.
-They have contended that they met the legal requirements needed to withstand any lawsuits.
+Tennessee’s Republican legislative leaders have said population shifts elsewhere in the growing state and significant growth in and around Nashville justified dividing the city up.

+“The maps approved by the General Assembly were carefully considered fair and legal maps,” said Adam Kleinheider, a spokesperson for Lt.
+Gov. Randy McNally, the Senate’s leader.
+“Lt.
+Governor McNally is confident the court will agree.”

 The lawsuit also accuses Republican lawmakers of passing the maps through a “opaque, inadequate, and rushed process designed to forestall public scrutiny, minimize backlash, and stifle any meaningful debate or dissent.”